Jonathan Andersson

-Jonathan Andersson (born September 7, 1993) is a Swedish professional ice hockey Defenseman, currently playing for Luleå HF in the Swedish Hockey League (SHL).
+Jonathan Andersson (born September 7, 1993) is a Swedish professional ice hockey Defenseman, currently playing for Tappara in the Liiga.

 Playing career

 Andersson played as a youth and made his Elitserien debut with AIK IF during the 2012–13 season.

 After four seasons in the SHL with Örebro HK, Andersson left the club at the conclusion of his contract and agreed to a two-year deal with fellow Swedish club, Luleå HF, on 5 May 2021.

+During the 2024–25 season, having appearing in 21 games with Färjestad BK and registering 4 assists, Andersson left the club and transferred to the Finnish Liiga in joining Tappara on a two-year contract on 9 January 2025.